Our Top Picks

 Looking to stock a house with towels for four?
 Look no further than this 24-piece set from Baltic Linen which comes in ten colors including a serene thyme green to a bold deep plum.
 This set includes four bath towels, four hand towels, four fingertip with fringe (for display), and 12 washcloths giving you a complete setup at a very reasonable price.

 Reviewers love the price, though some note they are a little thin and produce a lot of lint after their first washing.

 How We Tested

-We bought three top-rated bath towels and our reviewers tested them by using them every day for weeks on end.
+We bought four top-rated bath towels and our reviewers tested them by using them every day for weeks on end.
 We asked our testers to consider the most important features when using these bath towels, from their size to their drying time.
 We’ve outlined the key takeaways here so that you, too, know what to look for when shopping.

 What to Look for in a Bath Towel

 Size Not all bath towels are created equal in terms of size.
 Standard-size bath towels measure anywhere from 27 to 30 inches wide and 52 to 58 inches long.
 Larger towels, on the other hand, measure 35 to 40 inches wide and 60 to 70 inches long, but these tend to come with higher price tags and longer drying times.

 Absorbency The absorbency of a towel is determined by a variety of factors including fiber material and GSM (grams per square meter).
 If you want an ultra-absorbent towel, check out cotton or cotton blend towels that have a GSM of more than 600.
 Microfiber towels are also highly absorbent but lack the plush feeling associated with thick, fluffy bath towels.